 Sunu P. Chandy (she/her) is a social justice activist including through her work as a poet and a civil rights attorney.
 She lives in Washington, D.C. with her family, and is the daughter of immigrants to the U.S. from Kerala, India.
 Sunu’s award-winning collection of poems, My Dear Comrades, was published by Regal House.
 Sunu’s work can be found in publications including Asian American Literary Review, Beltway Poetry Quarterly, Poets on Adoption, Split this Rock’s online social justice database, The Quarry, and in anthologies including The Penguin Book of Indian Poets, The Long Devotion: Poets Writing Motherhood and This Bridge We Call Home: Radical Visions for Transformation.
 Sunu is currently a Senior Advisor with Democracy Forward, supporting work across the teams including fighting the attacks on racial equity and inclusion, and working alongside partner organizations to help build a nation that does right by all of us.
 Sunu started out as a union-side labor and employment lawyer in NYC, and has worked for 25 years as a civil rights attorney, including as a litigator with EEOC for 15 years, as General Counsel of the DC Office of Human Rights (OHR), and as Deputy Director for Civil Rights at the US Department of Health and Human Services (HHS).
 Sunu was most recently the Legal Director of the National Women’s Law Center for six years until August 2023, where she oversaw litigation, led LGBTQ+ equality work, and provided guidance on policy matters relating to Workplace Justice.
 Sunu is a graduate of Northeastern Law School and Earlham College, where she majored in Women’s Studies and Peace and Global Studies.
 Sunu also completed her MFA in poetry at Queens College, City University of New York in 2013.
 Sunu has served on many boards of directors including with the South Asian Women's Creative Collective (SAWCC) in New York City, and she is currently on the board of the Transgender Law Center.
-Sunu has been included as one of Go Magazine’s 100 Women We Love and named one of the Queer Women of Washington.
+Sunu has been included as one of Go Magazine’s 100 Women We Love and named as one of the Washington Blade’s Queer Women of Washington.

 MER - Mom Egg Review, “Learning to Hold the Candle” (December 2023)